 There is a significant potential for patients across any clinical setting to rapidly become unwell.

 The ability to recognise and interpret clinical cues and implement timely appropriate, evidence-based interventions, has a significant positive impact on patient outcomes.

-Education is essential if health professionals are to maintain knowledge and confidence of how to identify, assess and prevent clinical deterioration.
+Education is essential if registered nurses and other health professionals are to maintain knowledge and confidence of how to identify, assess and prevent clinical deterioration.

-The purpose of this Course is to provide health professionals with a basic refresher on cardiac deterioration in order to assist in the prevention of disability and premature death.
+The purpose of this Ausmed Course is to provide registered nurses and other health professionals with education relating to cardiac deterioration in order to assist in the prevention of disability and premature death.